children4worldchildren/children4worldchildren/docs/GITHUB_PAGES_SETUP.md

 # 🚀 GitHub Pages Deployment Guide

-Follow these steps to deploy your Johnbabs Environmental Services website to GitHub Pages.
+Follow these steps to deploy your Children4worldchildren website to GitHub Pages.

 ## 📋 Prerequisites